Learn to Use Drones for Search and Rescue

 I am new to drones.
 Is this the right course for me?

 The Rapid Daytime Aerial Search and Rescue Workshop is designed as a course to get police and fire fighters started with drones.
 You do not need to already know how to fly a drone or already have taken your Part 107 exam.
-This course has pulled the most relevant information for first responders from our Phantom and Inspire Flight Training course and our Part 107 Test Prep course while also covering Rapid Daytime Aerial Search and Rescue on the last day.
+This course has pulled the most relevant information for first responders from our Drone Pilot Training course and our Part 107 Test Prep course while also covering Rapid Daytime Aerial Search and Rescue on the last day.

 Will this class be limited to Public Safety teams and first responders?